Sydney Riot of 1879: Response in New South Wales

 Certainly the conduct of Lord Harris did not tend to calm the general excitement.
 His lordship elbowed his way out through the crowd in a manner so violent as to invite assault.
 He kept his men 'exposed to the fury of the mob' for about an hour and a half upon the absurd and insulting plea that if he did not 'the other side would claim the match!'.
 But not one of the team received a scratch, and Mr. Hornby dragged a supposed offender of very diminutive stature through the mass to the pavilion, a hundred yards away, in triumph, and amidst general applause, with only a torn shirt as the penalty of his heroism.

 Spofforth, Australia's leading bowler, commented on the incident in an 1891 cricket magazine interview, but put a different slant on the cause.
 He thought that the English team were victims of intercolonial rivalry between New South Wales and Victoria:

 Then the crowd could stand it no longer and rushed on to the field, refusing to budge until the umpire was removed.
 I have no wish to dwell on this painful occurrence, but I should like to point out that the feeling aroused was almost entirely due to the spirit of the rivalry between the Colonies ...
 The umpire was Victorian, and the party spirit in the crowd was too strong, 'Let an Englishman stand umpire,' they cried; 'we don't mind any of them.
 We won't have a Victorian.'
 There was not the slightest animosity against Lord Harris or any of his team; the whole disturbance was based on the fact that the offender was a Victorian.
 But Lord Harris stood by his umpire; and as a result, the match had to be abandoned till the following day.

 Aftermath

 Immediately after the game, Lord Harris led his men from Sydney, cancelling the planned return match against a representative Australian side that would have become the fourth-ever Test match.
-The England team returned to Melbourne where two further matches were played against Victoria on 21–25 February and 7–10 March.
+England returned to Melbourne where two further matches were played against Victoria on 21–25 February and 7–10 March.
 At the farewell banquet hosted by the Melbourne Cricket Club, Harris spoke publicly for the first time about the riot.
 He was critical of the way his team had been treated by a portion of the New South Wales press, which had "unintentionally", he trusted, "but with questionable courtesy", described them "as if they were strolling actors, rather than as a party of gentlemen."
 However, the speech was otherwise regarded as reconciliatory.